AllanOcelot/Runelite-image-uploader/README.md

-# Runelite-image-uploader
+# Runelite Image Uploader
-A node bot that uploads all screenshots to an FTP server.
-Great for blogs about runescape, or for people who wish to keep their screenshots on a web server using FTP.
+A node bot that uploads all screenshots saved from RuneLite (runescape client) to an FTP server.

+Great for blogs about Old School Runescape, or for people who wish to keep their screenshots on a web server using FTP.

+For me this was a fun project, but I'm happy to share the code incase anyone wants to save time.

 # Installing: